bscott110/Yevani_v1/README.md

 -Progress so far-

-1.basic landing page- company logo in top left, navbar with button to respective pages, mouse color hover-since company logo uses a white and black color scheme, the cleanest look to me would be a white background with black text.
+1.basic landing page- company logo in top left, navbar with buttons to respective pages, mouse color hover-since company logo uses a white and black color scheme, the cleanest look to me would be a white background with black text.